cakebatterandsprinkles/javascript-data-structures-and-algorithms/README.md

 ![Big O notation chart](./images/bigOchart.png)
 _Big O Time Complexity Graph.
 Credit: Huang, D. (2018, January 1).
 Javascript — Algorithm_

+Other than the complexities explained here, there are 2 more:

+1. Polynomial: O(n^k)

+Time taken is proportional to the amount of data raised to the power of a constant. (n: data size, k: constant)

+2. Exponential: O(k^n)

+Time taken is proportional to a constant raised to the power of the amount of data. (n: data size, k: constant)

 ### (•ᴗ•) Simplifying Big O, The Rule

 **_Constants don't matter:_**